tomimick/restpie3/README.md

   requests, warnings&errors colorized
 * Server reload on code change
 * Database migrations
-* Docker image for the "big cloud"
+* Docker image for the "big cloud" and local development
 * Fast rsync deployment of updates to VPS servers
 * Tests for the API